Sunday October 2

 Then we went down to the cellars and had a celebratory glass of fizz together.

-The harvesters wanted to know how their work was converted into wine, so Jan gave them a endcellarsguided tour.
+The harvesters wanted to know how their work was converted into wine, so Jan gave them a guided tour.
 Took them up to the press, took them around the barrel cellars.
 They stood at the sorting table and started helping take leaves out. » I won’t leave so many next year » one of them promised.

 Will she be there next year?
 You never know.
 Most of them have been with us before, some of them haven’t missed a beat in a decade.
 Some have disappeared from sight to places like Réunion, and then suddenly reappeared on our doorstep eight years later.